Washington shuts down ahead of fierce snowstorm

 A female driver heading east on I-70 crossed the median and crashed into a westbound tanker truck.
 The driver of the car and her young child died in the accident.

-The heavy snow shut down at least 500 schools in central and southern Ohio, including the University of Cincinnati.
-The Ohio Department of Transportation said that one highway in the southern part of the state had 75 to 100 vehicles off the road.
+Southwest Airlines Co (LUV.N), which canceled nearly 250 flights out of Chicago's Midway Airport, resumed flight operations on Tuesday evening, the city's aviation department said.

-(Additional reporting by Scott DiSavino, Patrick Rucker, Kim Palmer and Lesley Wroughton; Editing by Barbara Goldberg, Jeffrey Benkoe and Maureen Bavdek)
+(Additional reporting by Scott DiSavino and Patrick Rucker; Editing by Barbara Goldberg and Jeffrey Benkoe)